maxrivett/cse15l-lab-reports/lab-report-4-week-8.md

 My markdown-parse version ended up failing on all three tests
 ![testing](/images/labreport4/pic8.png)
-and the course staff's version failed on two of the three
+and the other group's version failed on two of the three
 ![testing](/images/labreport4/pic9.png)
 <br><br>